Masterminds poster

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This indicates the protagonist's commitment to David commits to the heist plan, agreeing to rob the Loomis Fargo vault.
 He makes the active choice to become a criminal, crossing the point of no return., moving from reaction to action.

 The Collapse moment at 71 minutes (75% through) represents the emotional nadir.
 Here, David is finally captured by the FBI.
 He's lost everything - no money, no Kelly, and now his freedom.
-The dream of a better life has completely collapsed, and he faces the full consequences of his choices., reveals the protagonist at their lowest point.
+The dream of a better life has completely collapsed, and he faces the full consequences of his choices., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 76 minutes initiates the final act resolution at 80% of the runtime.
 David decides to cooperate with the FBI and help take down Steve Chambers.
 He realizes that true justice means exposing everyone involved, and Kelly reaches out to help, revealing she feels guilty about her role., demonstrating the transformation achieved throughout the journey.